Financial Aid FAQS

 When do I apply?

-The FAFSA becomes available each year on January 1 for students applying for fall, spring and summer.
-The University of Louisville encourages you to file as soon as possible after January 1 to maximize your potential grant eligibility.
+The FAFSA becomes available each year on October 1 for students applying for 2017-2018 fall, spring and summer.
+The University of Louisville encourages you to file as soon as possible on or after October 1 to maximize your potential grant eligibility.

 What happens after I apply?